The Conversion of the Mongols

 The Christians played the initial gambit in this geopolitical chess game and sent missionaries to the Mongol rulers to convert them (1245-1270).
 Some of this zeal was motivated by the loss of Jerusalem to Salahuddin (1187) and the inability of the Crusaders to recapture Palestine.
 In this endeavor, the Christians used other methods as well as military pressure on the Muslims.
 Christian wives were offered to the heathen Mongols to gain favor.
 Dokuz Khatun, the chief wife of Hulagu, was a Christian.
 Mary, a daughter of Emperor Paleologus, was sent as a bride to Hulagu Khan.
 Hulagu died (1265) before Mary arrived at the Mongol court, so she married his son Abaga (1265-1281).

-There was also an internal struggle between the Mongols themselves.
-The Khans of Russia had accepted Islam and a struggle ensued between the Muslim Khans of Russia and the shamanist Khans of Persia.
-At the Battle of Kur in Georgia, the Russians were forced to withdraw.
-But the real challenge to Abaga came from Egypt.
-Baybars, Sultan of Egypt, followed up his victory at Ayn Jalut with a campaign against the invading Armenians and Crusaders.
+Baraka was a prince of the Golden Horde Khanate of Russia.
+When he assumed the leadership of the Golden Horde in 1256, Baraka Khan reached out to the Muslim Mamlukes of Egypt for friendship and trade.
+This infuriated Abaga, the Shamanist IlKhan of Persia, who was an avowed enemy of Islam.
+Conflict ensued.
+At the Battle of Kur in Georgia, Abaga prevailed over the Russian forces of Baraka Khan and forced them to withdraw.
+But the real military challenge to Abaga came from Egypt.
+Baybars, Sultan of Egypt, followed up his victory at Ayn Jalut (1262) with a campaign against the invading Armenians and Crusaders.
 Syria was cleared of the Crusaders and Armenia was forced to surrender several cities in northern Iraq.
 Baybars pursued his enemies and met up with the Mongols at Abulistin in 1277.
 A fierce battle ensued.
 Baybar’s army was animated with faith and sought the recovery of the Muslim heartland.
 The Mongols were defeated and half of their army was decimated.
 Baybars died in Damascus the following year.
 His death touched off a brief struggle for succession in Cairo.
 Abaga, sensing an opportunity, marched against the Egyptians but was soundly defeated at the Battle of Hims (1281).

 Arghun, like his father Abaga, was a bitter enemy of Islam and made several proposals to Christian kings for a joint attack on the Muslims.
 But before an attack could be mounted, Acre the last stronghold of the Crusaders in Palestine, fell to the Mamlukes (1289).
 With its fall the fate of the Crusaders in west Asia was sealed.
 Arghun died in 1291 and a struggle for succession followed.